-Attested: RC Insenos.
-At the start of the British section of the Cosmography, in all three surviving manuscripts, is this piece of text: Iterum sunt in ipso [northern] oceano [islands] quae dicitur vectis malaca insenos taniatide.
+Attested: insenos in the Ravenna Cosmography, just before the start of the British section of the Cosmography, in all three surviving manuscripts, is this piece of text: Iterum sunt in ipso [northern] oceano [islands] quae dicitur vectis malaca insenos taniatide.

 Where: Either the Selsey peninsula or Oxney island.
 At present there are no islands off south-eastern England, between Vectis (Wight) and Taniatide (Thanet).
 Dungeness was probably Malaca, but on its inland side, among marshes and water channels, Oxney was a definite island.
 See, for example, the map below of how the Channel coast might have looked in Roman times, copied from page 196 of Lafaurie (1996), or here for how the coastline may have evolved over the centuries there, or here for a map of how the area may have looked like mediaeval times.
 Despite all this, Oxney was not really in oceano and it seems slightly preferable to locate Insenos among the archipelago around the eastern end of the Solent, including Hayling Island, Thorney, Portsea, Bembridge Island (still separated from the rest of the Isle of Wight by a shipping channel when the Mary Rose sank), but especially the Selsey peninsula.